 This includes a 'Pensioner Cost of Living Payment'.
 This is between £150 and £300.
 You’ll only get this extra amount in winter 2022 to 2023.

 The deadline for claiming payments for winter 2022/2023 is 31 March 2023.

-You usually get a Winter Fuel Payment automatically if you are eligible and you get the State Pension or another social security benefit (not Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit).
+You usually get a Winter Fuel Payment automatically if you are eligible and you get the State Pension or another social security benefit (not Housing Benefit, Council Tax Reduction, Child Benefit, Universal Credit or Adult Disability Payment).

 If you're eligible but aren't paid automatically, you will need to make a claim.